-- The CCWG shall develop a plan that defines how APS can open 700-800+ additional seats to the Career Center facility by 2022, within funding already approved by the School Board, while also providing options for optimizing future development of public facilities within the study area through a phased development plan. - APS will lead separate processes to address the instructional focus for the Career Center and to plan the building of the 700-800+ seats.
+- how APS can open 700-800+ additional seats to the Career Center facility by 2022, within funding already approved by the School Board, while also providing options for optimizing future development of public facilities within the study area through a phased development plan. - APS will lead separate processes to address the instructional focus for the Career Center and to plan the building of the 700-800+ seats.